Skip to main content

 Latest developments

-The DRC participated in the Second Meeting of States Parties to the TPNW (2MSP) in November and December 2023, where it described the TPNW as ‘an effective lever to alert the international community to the ever-present risk of a nuclear detonation’.
-It reiterated its call for ‘all peace-loving and committed countries to join it’.2
+DR Congo participated in the Second Meeting of States Parties (2MSP) to the TPNW in November-December 2023, where it described the TPNW as ‘an effective lever to alert the international community to the ever-present risk of a nuclear detonation’.
+It reiterated its call for ‘all peace-loving and committed countries to join it’.4

 Recommendations